-PACRA releases rankings twice a year.
+1.5 PACRA releases rankings twice a year.
 The period covered is July to June and January to December.
 This ensures constant updating of the relative performance of the fund and likewise, captures seasonality.

-Defining a Category
+2. Defining a Category

+Funds having similar risk factors to form a category.
+Minimum three funds required for a separate category.

-Fund categories define groups of funds whose constituents are similar in their risk exposure so that the comparison of returns is meaningful.
+- 2.1 Fund categories define groups of funds whose constituents are similar in their risk exposure so that the comparison of returns is meaningful.
 Moreover, the observed return differences among funds relate primarily to security selection or to variation in the timing and amount of exposure to different elements affecting the category.
 Each of these, over time, may be presumed to exercise a skill-related effect.

-While performance ranking can be computed for all categories of funds, PACRA conducts performance ranking for the following categories for public dissemination:
+- 2.2 While performance ranking can be computed for all categories of funds, PACRA conducts performance ranking for the following categories for public dissemination:

 - Equity

 - Balanced

 - Asset Allocation

 - Index Tracker

 - Commodities

 - Fund of Funds

 - Islamic

-The category of a particular fund is established on the basis of the offering document of the fund and publicly disclosed information about its portfolio composition.
+- 2.3 The category of a particular fund will be established on the basis of the offering document of the fund and publicly disclosed information about its portfolio composition.
 The definition of a particular category can be narrowed down to generate a new category, and similarly, a new fund category can also be designed if a new class of assets is identified which is not already covered by any of the above categories.
 However, a new category will only be created if there are at least three funds to be included in that new category.
 As the industry matures, PACRA may consider increasing the minimum number of funds required for creating a category.

-In a category, where the number of existing funds happen to be less than three, the funds are placed in the closest possible category to determine their relative performance.
-Others, such as Fund of funds that tend to have sub-fund constituents by default, would likewise be placed in the closest category only to determine their relative performance.
+- 2.4 In a category, where the number of existing funds happen to be less than three, the funds would end up being placed in the closest possible category to determine their relative performance.
+Others, such as Fund of funds that tend to have sub-fund constituents by default would likewise be placed in the closest category only to determine their relative performance.

-Separate categories are made in respect to various types of Islamic funds or others with a distinctive nature.
+- 2.5 Separate categories are to be made in respect to various types of Islamic funds or others with a distinctive nature.
 However, as brought up beforehand, given the evolving nature of the industry, whenever there are less than three funds available to create a new category, they would end up being clubbed for ranking purposes in other relevant categories possessing largely similar characteristics.
 Nevertheless, while determining the ranking of funds originally falling in a given category, funds clubbed in to that category on case-by-case basis would end up excluded.